viking2917/ionic-epub-reader/README.md

 A simpler, pure Angular/Ionic version of that reader, without the extra bells & whistles, can be found here: [angular-epub-reader](https://github.com/viking2917/angular-epub-reader).
 It is more-or-less a straight AngularJS/Ionic port of [ePubViewer](https://github.com/geek1011/ePubViewer).

+### Changes to epub.js.

+This directive uses the [ePub.js] in a slightly modified form, to enable selection and highlighting to work on mobile devices.
+In particular, the "onSelectionChange" handler in epub.js (~ line 4842) is changed to have a 2 second endTimeout instead of 250 milliseconds.
+This gives the user time to adjust the drag handles on mobile devices - otherwise the event fires so quickly that selection is assumed to be done by the system before the user can intervene to change the range selected.
+Hacky, I know.
+Open to better suggestions.

 ## Tests